My lecture for the Templeton Foundation on how certain ants are conquering the world.

 Conan learns that banana slugs have giant penises and lizards have lesbian sex in Texas in Mark's first of five visits to his TBS show.

-This humorous video of a botfly emerging from Mark's hand was used for a time at John Hopkins medical school.
-Think of it as the closest experience a man can have to giving birth.
-Prepare to be awed (or terrified).
-Available on youtube here.
+This humorous video of a botfly emerging from Mark's hand was used at John Hopkins medical school.
+Think of it as the closest any man can come to giving birth.
+Prepare to be awed (or terrified): on youtube here.